Diversity and Inclusion

 • Movie Night

-Residents from all of Stony Brook University Hospital's programs are invited to participate in the GME Inclusion and Diversity Committee.
-Through this collaborative effort, our pediatric residents play an important role in continuing to promote and improve representation of underrepresented minority (URM) trainees and faculty, and in ensuring that we meet the needs of our diverse community.
+Residents from all of Stony Brook University Hospital's clinical training programs are invited to participate in the GME Inclusion and Diversity Committee.
+Through this collaborative effort, our pediatric residents play an important role in continuing to promote and improve representation of underrepresented minority (URM) trainees and faculty, and ensuring that we meet the needs of our diverse community.

 volleyball group